BSc (Hons) in Biotechnology (1998), PhD in Virology (2002), PGrad. Cert. in TLHE (2020)

 He has successfully supervised both postgraduate and undergraduate students in molecular virology, including Honours, Masters and PhD students to completion.

 To support his teaching activities Brian completed a Postgraduate Certificate in Teaching and Learning in Higher Education (UCC – 2020)

-Brian is a molecular virologist with a specific interest in infections of DNA viruses, in particular, the herpesviruses; Human Cytomegalovirus (HCMV), Varicella Zoster Virus (VZV), the causative agent of chicken pox and shingles, and Herpes Simplex Virus (HSV).
+Brian is a molecular virologist with a specific interest in infections of DNA viruses, in particular, the herpesviruses; Human Cytomegalovirus (HCMV), Varicella Zoster Virus (VZV) and Herpes Simplex Virus (HSV).
 He has also studied the immunomodulatory activity of adenovirus infection as well as the generation and use of replication deficient adenovirus vector systems.

 Brian is interested in how viruses control host response pathways with a focus on the identification of novel viral gene functions with immunoregulatory activity.
-Natural Killer (NK) cells are known to be particularly important for effective control of herpesvirus infection.
-In collaboration with colleagues in the UK and Australia he has studied how virus infection can control NK cell responses through regulation of NK cell ligand expression on infected cells as well direct infection of this immune effector population to control their activity.
-He is also interested in how the interferon response regulates viral infection through the action of specific interferon stimulated genes.
+In collaboration with colleagues in the UK and Australia he has studied how virus infection can control Natural Killer (NK) cell responses through regulation of NK cell ligand expression as well as direct infection of this immune effector population to control their activity.

 At CSU in collaboration with Prof Jade Forwood he is studying how viral proteins can traffic to the nucleus to promote viral infection as well as regulate the host immune response.